|

 Colonial Period Blackware Vessel — Colonial vessel with missing spout.
 The new spout was created and the surface was matched to the existing patina.

-Nazi Cylinder Vessel — Large Nazca vessel with badly reglued breaks needed glue removed, shards realigned and minor overpainting.
+Nazca Cylinder Vessel — Large Nazca vessel with badly reglued breaks needed glue removed, shards realigned and minor overpainting.

 Moche Stirrup Vessel — Moche stirrup vessel with badly broken handle.
 Pieces were reset into proper alignment and breaklines were restored.